Taconic Correctional Facility: Location

 Taconic is located in Westchester County, approximately fifty miles north of New York City.
 It lies across the street from the Bedford Hills Correctional Facility, a New York State maximum security women's prison.
 Despite having a Bedford Hills postal address, the prison lies just outside of the Bedford Hills census-designated place.
 Compared to most New York State prisons, Taconic and Bedford Hills are relatively accessible by public transportation: Metro North Railroad's Harlem line has station stops about 1.5 miles away, and the Westchester County bus system serves the area.

 Incarcerated population

 Taconic is a designated women's prison with about 170 people incarcerated in 2021, ranging from 20 to 74 years old.
-Despite the designation as a women's prison, there are also nonbinary and transgender men incarcerated there.
+Despite the designation as a women's prison, there are also nonbinary people and transgender men incarcerated there.
 The population of 170 represents a steep decline from 2019, when there were almost twice as many as the present number, at a count of 315.
 As of 2021, there were more staff at Taconic than people incarcerated New York State Department of Corrections and Community Supervision, with at least 218 staff members in 2021.
-This is highly unusual nationwide; New York State's ratio of prison guards to incarcerated people was lowest among all fifty states in 2010.
+This is highly unusual nationwide; New York State's ratio of prison guards to incarcerated people was highest among all fifty states in 2010.